brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 Some months ago, intrigued by the whole [IndieWeb](https://indieweb.org/) thing, I began dabbling in [webmentions](/posts/2020/04/webmentions-three-ssgs-1/); and I encourage you to consider doing the same with your own site.
 But, you ask, how would they increase the build times?

 Well, they don't add more than a few milliseconds to *each* build, as they accumulate over time.
-The problem is that, since they get updated only when you *do* a build, they provide incentive to do *more* builds---notably in the immediate couple of days after a post, when you get the most online reaction and it translates to webmentions.[^ego] To my knowledge, there's no dynamic way to show updated webmentions on a truly static site.
+The problem is that, since they get updated only when you *do* a build, they provide incentive to do *more* builds --- notably in the immediate couple of days after a post, when you get the most online reaction and it translates to webmentions.[^ego] To my knowledge, there's no dynamic way to show updated webmentions on a truly static site.
 You *have* to build again, thus edging you closer to the build minutes cap.

 [^ego]: Pardon my ego, folks, but I *like* to share with you when my work gets responses on social media.